GitNitish/Power-Bi-Project/README.md

 Description: This report provides a comprehensive overview of sales performance, including key metrics, trends, and comparisons.

+Report 2 - Score Report

+Description: This report provides insights in scored marks of candidates based on various metrics and comparison.

 Click on the desired report file to download the PDF.
 Viewing Reports: